Gun Groups to Sue over Montana-made and Retained Firearms

 states have indicated that they will introduce MFFA clones soon or

 when their legislatures next convene.
-See: http://firearmsfreedomact.com
+See: https://firearmsfreedomact.com

 This wave of interest across the Nation is what the federal judiciary